amindWalker/endeavor-assistant-ts/README.md

 </div>

 > **Note**
-> * The main purpose of this project is to **document, evaluate and benchmark** the strong qualities of the `Rust` language by building a real-world FullStack `TypeScript` (BE+FE) application from scratch and then reimplementing everything in `Rust`.
+> * The main purpose of this project is to **document, evaluate and benchmark** the strong qualities of the `Rust` language by building a real-world FullStack `TypeScript` (BE+FE) application from scratch and then reimplementing everything in `Rust` and `WASM`.
 I'm opensourcing a project that I've made back in 2020 using current (as of October 2022) tech and best practices from scratch because I want it to be scientifically fair for both sides.
 It might take a while to reimplement everything so stay tuned (:star: **star this repo if you like it**) and follow me on this huge endeavor.

 * `Rust` version of this repository: [endeavor-assistant](https://github.com/amindWalker/endeavor-assistant)